 SCOTT POLAR RESEARCH INSTITUTE / SCIENCE PHOTO LIBRARY SCOTT POLAR RESEARCH INSTITUTE / SCIENCE PHOTO LIBRARY

 Antarctic oceanography research.
-British biologist Dennis Gascoigne Lillie (1884-1963) preparing a tow net on 1 January 1911 during the British Antarctic Expedition (1910-1913).
-He is at the stern of the ship Terra Nova, using a derrick to deploy and recover the net.
-Lillie was the ship biologist and would stay with the ship and continue his research there after the shore party had landed.
+British biologist Edward W. Nelson (1883-1923) sampling sea water through an ice hole on 24 December 1911 during the British Antarctic Expedition (1910-1913).
+He is using a Nansen-Petersson insulating water bottle, used to obtain sea water samples from different depths at their original temperatures.
 Also known as the Terra Nova Expedition, the primary expedition objectives were scientific.
-Led by Robert Falcon Scott, a shore party of 33 spent two seasons exploring on and around the Ross Ice Shelf.
+Led by Robert Falcon Scott, the shore party of 34 (including Nelson) spent two seasons exploring on and around the Ross Ice Shelf.
 Scott and four others died in 1912 returning from their journey to the South Pole.

 Model release not available.
 Property release not required.